History of San Diego: Conventions

 In July 1971 the Republican National Committee chose San Diego to be the site of the 1972 Republican National Convention, despite initial opposition from the city's mayor, Frank Curran, and despite the fact that the city did not initially bid for the opportunity.
 It was widely believed that San Diego was selected because it was the preferred choice of President Richard Nixon.
 The city and the party were making preparations for the convention when in March 1972 a $400,000 donation to the event by ITT Corporation was publicized and became a national scandal.
 In addition, there were ongoing problems with the proposed venue (the San Diego Sports Arena) and concerns about adequate hotel space.
 In May 1972 the Republican National Committee voted to move the convention to Miami, Florida.
 In response, Mayor Pete Wilson proclaimed the week of the convention as "America's Finest City Week", giving rise to the city's current unofficial slogan "America's Finest City".

 The 1996 Republican National Convention was held in San Diego in August 1996, headquartered at the San Diego Convention Center.

-The largest annual convention held in San Diego is San Diego Comic-Con, founded as San Diego's Golden State Comic-Minicon in 1970.
+The largest annual convention held in San Diego is San Diego Comic-Con, founded as San Diego's Golden State Comic Mini-con in 1970.
 According to Forbes, it is the "largest convention of its kind in the world".